Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Moduli of objects for k -linear stable oo-categories

-In this section, we aim to extend the above stable Morita theory to $k$-linear \cates.
-We begin by noting that, as described in \cite[Section 4.8.1]{HA}, there is a symmetric monoidal structure on $\mathrm{Cat}^{\Perf}_{st}$.
+We note that we can also start with a stable, small, \cat $\mathscr{C}$ that is not idempotent complete and obtain the same result as above by replacing $\mathscr{C}$ with $\mathscr{C}^{\mathrm{idem}}$, here, as explained in \cite{HTT}, $\mathscr{C}^{\mathrm{idem}}$ denotes the idempotent completion of $\mathscr{C}$.
+Moreover, $\mathscr{C}^{\mathrm{idem}}$ remains small \cite[Proposition 5.4.2.4]{HTT} and stable \cite[Corollary 1.1.3.7]{HA}.
+We will now extend the above stable Morita theory to $k$-linear $\infty$-categories.
+We begin by noting that, as described in \cite[Theorem 3.1]{blumberg2013universal}, there is a symmetric monoidal structure on $\mathrm{Cat}^{\Perf}_{\mathrm{st}}$.
 This provides the context for the following definition.

 \begin{definition} We define the \cat of stable, idempotent complete, $k$-linear \cates as

 The \cat of stable, presentable, compactly generated $k$-linear \cates is:

 \end{definition}